 It’s very important that girls continue doing all the things they’ve enjoyed, including spending time with friends.

-If a partner demands too much of her time or acts jealous when she’s not available, that’s a very bad sign.
-The relationship might be becoming abusive.
-In a healthy relationship, partners encourage each other to have all sorts of people and activities in their lives.
+If a partner demands too much of her time or shows jealousy when she’s not available, that’s a very bad sign.
+The relationship might be becoming abusive and could lead to manipulation or coercion.
+In a healthy relationship, romantic partners encourage each other to have all sorts of people and extracurricular activities in their lives.

 A major developmental task of adolescence is developing a sense of self.
 What does she like and dislike?
 What is she good at?
 What kind of friends does she want to have?
 What kind of person does she want to be?